Yiling-J/theine/README.md

 ```

 ## Decorator
-Theine support string keys only, so to use a decorator, a function to convert input signatures to string is necessary. **The recommended way is specifying the function explicitly**, this is approach 1, Theine also support generating key automatically, this is approach 2.
-I will list pros and cons below.
+Theine support hashable keys, so to use a decorator, a function to convert input signatures to hashable is necessary. **The recommended way is specifying the function explicitly**, this is approach 1, Theine also support generating key automatically, this is approach 2.
+Same as Theine API, if key function return type is not **str/int**, Theine will generate a unique key string automatically, this unique str will use extra space in memory and increase get/set/remove overhead.

 **- explicit key function**